CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

                 conda_packages=['keras'])
 ```

+As you can see, we define where our scripts are, what the compute target should be, and the dependencies (`keras` in this case).
+Lastly, we also give in the script parameters, for trying out different hyperparameters (not covered here).

-Lastly, we can kick off the job (this will take a while):
+Lastly, we can kick off the job:

 ```python
 run = experiment.submit(config=est)